 Journalism's primary purpose is to inform its audience, not to entertain them.
 That doesn’t mean journalism has to be boring.
 Journalists can be entertaining, yet it should never become the centerpiece of their reports.
 When a journalist is in higher regard than the news he or she provides, something is wrong.
 We are treading on a slippery slope.
 When a TV news report is called a ‘show’, then what are we looking at: a newscast or a sitcom?

 Why do we regard casters and anchors of news so important to the news they report that we pay them double-digit million-dollar salaries?

 Different inputs produce different outcomes

-In conclusion I would argue that journalism is at the forefront in the battle for the truth: facts vs. fake news
+In conclusion, I would argue that journalism is at the forefront of the battle for the truth: facts vs. fake news

 What if the reporting of fake news were to be deemed a criminal offense?